joshua-stephen-mullins/resources/git-intro.md

 - Then follow the directions for whether or not you have an existing repo or not.

 ## Pushing
-- For your first push to a remote, do `git push -u origin master`
+- For your first push to a remote, do `git push -u origin main`
 - subsequent pushes in that branch name, do `git push`